 What is keratosis pilaris?

-Keratosis pilaris is a benign skin condition that is sometimes referred to as “chicken skin” or KP.
-People with keratosis pilaris notice small, painless bumps on their skin around hair follicles.
-These bumps may have a red, brown, or white color or may be skin-colored.
+Keratosis pilaris is a benign (not harmful) skin condition that looks like small bumps.
+If you have this condition, you may notice small, painless bumps on your skin around the hair follicles.
+These bumps may have a red, brown or white color — they can also be skin-colored.
+You may hear keratosis pilaris called KP or even “chicken skin” because of its goose bump-like appearance.

-It is so common that it is considered by many dermatologists to be a skin type rather than a medical condition.
-It is seen most commonly in families with a history of eczema, allergies and asthma.
-About 50-80% of teenagers and 40% of adults will develop these bumps at some point during their life.
-The bumps are most often found on the upper arms, but they can appear elsewhere on the body.
-Sometimes they appear on the cheeks, legs or buttocks.
+It’s so common that it’s considered by many dermatologists to be a skin type instead of a medical condition.
+Keratosis pilaris is most commonly seen in families with a history of eczema, allergies and asthma.
+About 50 to 80% of teenagers and 40% of adults will develop these bumps at some point during their life.
+You’ll typically find these bumps on your upper arms, but they can also appear on your cheeks, legs or buttocks.

 Who is most likely to develop keratosis pilaris?